swarupv1/jinja2-deep-dive-day2/workshops/telemetry-deepdive/prometheus_promql/006_aggregration_over_time.md

 # Aggregation over Time
 ## Goals
 The goals of this lab are:
-* Familerize yourself with the aggregation over time based functions.
+* Familiarize yourself with the aggregation over time based functions.

-## Excercises
+## Exercises
 ### Task 1
 Calculate the maximum number of `asa_anyconnect_client_active` over a 24 hour time period, for all sites.
 <details>